travier/fedora-sysexts/README.md

 # Example sysexts for Fedora image based systems

-For Fedora CoreOS, Atomic Desktops, IoT, or other Bootable Container systems.
+For Fedora CoreOS, Atomic Desktops, IoT, or other Bootable Container systems (and classic otree/rpm-ostree systems).

 ## Building